-For the SiO2 + C, the relative density increases from ca. 79.8 % to 98.5%; however, the track length is shorter than that produced with SiO2 + rGO due to its poor laser absorbance and hence promotes the formation of lack of fusion defects.
-For the SiO2 + rGO, the relative density varies from 97.8% to 99.6 % under the conditions studied, showing better control of porosity over a wide range of LED.
-Here, we confirm that both C and rGO additives can enhance the NIR absorbance of SiO2 and enable the melting and vitrification of SiO2 using a NIR laser system.
+For the SiO2 + nano-C, the relative density increases from ca. 79.8 % to 98.5% with increasing v; however, the track length of SiO2 + nano-C is shorter than that produced with SiO2 + rGO.
+This is because the nano-C exhibits a low laser absorbance, the powder mixture absorbs insufficient energy to melt completely and there is little time for trapped pores to escape from the melt pool, forming defects in the glass track as it cools.
+For the SiO2 + rGO, the relative density also increases from 97.8% to 99.6 % with increasing v.
+However, our results show that AM of SiO2 + rGO has a better control of porosity over a wide range of LED.
+Here, we confirm that both nano-C and rGO additives can enhance the NIR absorbance of SiO2 and enable the melting and vitrification of SiO2 using a NIR laser system.